tirtharajdash/tirtharajdash.github.io/_pages/02_interests.md

 *Neuro-Symbolic Learning*

 Neural networks can learn from non-symbolic or structured data, and they are found to be robust to noise.
 However, they suffer from two important issues: their learning is severely affected if data is scarce; they are not interpretable.
 Whereas, symbolic machine learning models are very data efficient and interpretable.
 Neuro-symbolic models exploit the advantages of neural networks and symbolic models.
 My research focus in this area is a combination of deep neural networks and Inductive Logic Programming (ILP).
+Follow some of my works here:
+<a rel="external nofollow" href="https://github.com/tirtharajdash/NeSy" target="_blank">NeSy</a>.

 *Graph Representation Learning*

-Graph neural networks have shown tremendous potential in learning from relational data or graph-structured data.
+Graph neural networks or GNNs have shown tremendous potential in learning from relational data or graph-structured data.
 I am interested in conceptual and implementational development of graph-convolution and graph-pooling procedures.
 Further, I am very motivated to involve myself in the evolving areas of "Geometric Deep Learning".
+If you are new to the world of GNNs, you may want to go through these <a rel="external nofollow" href="https://github.com/tirtharajdash/CS-F425_Deep-Learning/blob/main/Lectures/AISymp22_GNNs.pdf" target="_blank">introductory slides on GNNs</a>.

 *Machine Learning for Science*